neos/fusion-form/README.md

 ### *Neos.Fusion.Form* - Form Rendering and Data Binding

-This part covers the rendering of forms that a bound to objects or data and will be submitted to a custom Controller Action.
+This part covers the rendering of forms that are bound to objects or data and will be submitted to a custom Controller Action.

 - [Fusion Form Basics](Documentation/FormBasics.md)